 - 4.1 The purpose of all planning policy documents is to help deliver the aspirations of the local community and deliver improvements to our quality of life. - 4.2 To achieve this the vision and priority goals, first articulated in 'Our Pendle Our Future: Pendle's Sustainable Community Strategy' (June 2008), continue to guide the content of the Local Plan. - 4.3 The Local Plan is also informed by the strategies and action plans published by other departments of the Council (e.g. housing, economic development, environmental health etc.) and external organisations active in the borough (e.g. United Utilities, National Health Service, Network Rail etc.).
-Spatial planning is the term used to describe the process of integrating these objectives with land-use planning. - 4.4 The Local Plan sets out the strategic planning policies to guide future development and growth in the borough.
+Spatial planning is the term used to describe the process of integrating these objectives with land-use planning. - The Local Plan sets out the strategic planning policies to guide future development and growth in the borough.
 It is prepared by Pendle Council in its capacity as the local planning authority.
-The new Local Plan for Pendle will consist of two documents: - Core Strategy Establishes a vision for the future of the area and includes a set of strategic objectives and policies to help deliver this vision.
-It also identifies two strategic sites for housing and employment. - Site Allocations and Development Policies DPD Will identify specific sites for development, and areas where development will be resisted, or required to meet higher standards of design, in accordance with the strategic policy direction established in the Core Strategy. - 4.5 The planning policies in any area action plans or neighbourhood plans that are produced must be in general conformity with the strategic planning policies in the Local Plan.
+The new Local Plan for Pendle will consist of a single document which: - Establishes a vision for the future of the area and includes a set of strategic objectives and policies to help deliver this vision. - Sets out strategic policy, including the amount and location of new development. - Allocates specific sites for new development. - Updates development management policies which will be used to inform decisions made on submitted planning applications. - Sets out performance, monitoring and review measures of new policies. - 4.5 The planning policies in any area action plans or neighbourhood plans that are produced must be in general conformity with the strategic planning policies in the Local Plan.